softdevapt/Intro-To-FPGA-for-Embeded-Systems-Coursera/README.md

 # Introduction-To-FPGA-for-Embeded-Systems-Coursera-Answers
-The Following Pdfs Include Hints For The Cousera Course For Introduction To FPGA for Embeded Systems.
+The Following Pdfs Includes Solutions For The Assignment of Cousera Course For Introduction To FPGA for Embeded Systems.